 In Defense of Ducks

 This post comes to us courtesy of an intrepid reader, the lovely Donna Todd of Lightning T Farm in Texas.
 Many thanks to her for sharing her thoughts on ducks and all the great things they can do on the homestead.
-Donna wrote in to politely and pleasantly defend homestead ducks on the aforementioned “Why Ducks Might Not Be Right for You” post.

 Actually, if you go back and read the article on why you may not want ducks, you’ll find that I’m a big duck lover.
 They’re fabulous birds and a great addition to any backyard farming venture.

-Just like anything else, they have their drawbacks and cautions, but that’s no reason to discount them altogether.
+As with anything else, ducks have their drawbacks and cautions, but that’s no reason to discount them altogether.
 Read on for Donna’s experience and advice with a few recommended resources for further reading by me.

 Getting Started with Ducks